audibleblink/sql-trainer/README.md

 # Sql Tutor

-An app designed to allow student to practice and level up their SQL queries.
+An app designed to allow students to practice and level up their SQL queries.

 ![Imgur](http://i.imgur.com/xLP2omw.png)